EdwardKabue/batchtwo/README.md

-This is my first rails app!!
+This is my first rails app!!!